-There appears to be the potential for material market-wide benefits from simply identifying UFE by AEMO undertaking a full reconciliation of the market.
+In the draft determination the Commission considered that there is likely to be material market-wide benefits from simply identifying UFE through AEMO undertaking a full reconciliation of the market.
 This would directly capture the proposed benefits flowing from errors and anomalies in settlement being identified more easily and, therefore, more quickly.
-AEMO identified potential benefits from avoiding offmarket settlements, dispute resolution and legal proceedings stemming from such errors.